Patri42/rotations_and_transformations/README.md

 # 3D Vector Rotation and Transformation Demonstrations

-This repository contains a collection of Python scripts that demonstrate the process of rotating 3D vectors using rotation matrices.
-The scripts utilize the `numpy` library to perform matrix operations and showcase how vectors transform when they are rotated about the x-axis in a three-dimensional space.
+This repository contains a collection of Python scripts that demonstrate the process of rotating 3D vectors using rotation matrices and Euler angles.
+The scripts utilize the `numpy` library to perform matrix operations and showcase how vectors transform in three-dimensional space.

 ## What's Inside